Cruachan (band): History

 John Fay announced his departure from Cruachan on 24 June 2016.
-This marks his second departure from Cruachan, he left Cruachan after the FolkLore album and appeared on albums "Pagan" and "The Morrigan's Call" in a guest musician capacity.
+This marks his second departure from Cruachan, he left Cruachan after the Folk-Lore album and appeared on albums Pagan and The Morrigan's Call in a guest musician capacity.

-On 27 April 2018 Cruachan released their 8th studio album titled Nine Years of Blood, a concept album about the Nine Years' War.
+On 27 April 2018, Cruachan released their eighth studio album titled Nine Years of Blood, a concept album about the Nine Years' War.
 It was the third and final album of the so-called "Blood Trilogy".
 This would be the last album to feature bassist Eric Fletcher who departed the band in September 2018.
 He was replaced by Rustam Shakirzianov.

-The year of 2020 had seen the band experience some notable lineup changes.
+The year of 2020 had seen the band experience some notable line-up changes.
 On 14 January, Cruachan announced that bassist Rustam had departed the band following their performance on 70000 Tons of Metal earlier that month.
 On 10 February 2020, Cruachan announced that former drummer Joe Farrell would be rejoining the band as Rustam's replacement on bass.
-On 8 July the band announced that drummer Mauro Frison was departing the band but not before he would contribute drums to the band's then upcoming single titled "The Hawthorn".
+On 8 July, the band announced that drummer Mauro Frison was departing the band but not before he would contribute drums to the band's then upcoming single titled "The Hawthorn".
 It was announced later the same month on the 28 July that fiddle player John Ryan and Guitarist Kieran Ball would both be departing the band.
 During this period, Fay recruited Tom Woodlock on drums, Audrey Trainor on violin and Dave Quinn on guitar.

 In early 2020, Cruachan left Trollzorn Records and signed a multi-album deal with Sweden's largest rock label – Despotz Records.
-As mentioned, 'The Hawthorn' single was released in 2020 and the ninth studio album The Living and the Dead is slated for a late 2022 release.
+As mentioned, "The Hawthorn" single was released in 2020 and the ninth studio album is slated for a late 2022 release.

-On October 1st, 2022, Cruachan announced that they had submitted a song for consideration for participation in the Eurovision Song Contest 2023 for the Republic of Ireland.
+On 1 October 2022, Cruachan announced that they had submitted a song for consideration for participation in the Eurovision Song Contest 2023 for Ireland.
+However, the band was not listed amongst the final 6 shortlisted entries to compete in the Irish selection.
+In late 2023, the band announced that they had submitted a new song for the chance to represent Ireland in the Eurovision Song Contest 2024.

+On 17 January 2023, the band announced that their ninth studio album, The Living and the Dead, would be released on 24 March 2023.